TheTangentLine/Sudoku/README.md

 # Sudoku Game

-This is my first full-stack project and also my first time uploading a project to Github.
+This is my first end to end project and also my first time uploading a project to Github.
 I built this Sudoku game to practice working with a modern tech stack and to get hands-on experience managing a project from end to end.

 ## Features
 - **Frontend**: Built with React and TypeScript, using Vite as the build tool.
 - **Backend**: Powered by Java Spring Boot (Maven), responsible for generating random Sudoku boards and validating whether a board is solved correctly.
 - **User Interface**: Simple, clean, and easy-to-use Sudoku board interface.
-But is not responsive
+But it is not responsive for all devices.
 - **Validation**: Provides immediate feedback on whether the user's board solution is correct.

 ## Frontend (React + TypeScript)